 18 June – 27 August 2017

 The seven works featured in Light moves explore the possibilities of movement, in most cases the body moving in space, in contemporary video.
-Each is an example of great contemporary storytelling, asking viewers in to think about the place and significance of real bodies in a contemporary world increasingly digitised, a world in which many interactions happen in virtual spaces and online.
-Each of the works was made by the leading proponents of the video form in Australia, all of whom have developed an international profile for their work.
-The exhibition provides a highly accessible survey of contemporary video practice in this country.
+Each is an example of contemporary storytelling, inviting viewers to think about the place and significance of real bodies in a contemporary world.
+A world which is increasingly digitised, where many interactions happen in virtual spaces and online.

-The portrayal of the body moving in space, creating a narrative, has played a prominent role in the history of the medium: hardly surprising perhaps, as the theme plays to video's primary strengths and attributes: the medium's capacity to record or make sense of the passing of time and its ability to engage viewers through a process of identification with the subject of the video.
+The portrayal of the body moving in space, creating a narrative, has played a prominent role in the history of video art, hardly surprising perhaps, as the theme plays to video's primary strengths and attributes: the medium's capacity to record or make sense of the passing of time and its ability to engage viewers directly with the subject of the video.

-The seven video works that make up Light moves is drawn entirely from the national collection and features works all made in the last five years.
-On entering the gallery space, visitors encounter these works—some displayed on plasma screens, some projected directly onto the walls of the gallery.
+The seven video works that make up Light moves is drawn entirely from the National Collection and features works all made since 2010.